lavanyakusu-arch/5g-core-analytics/README.md

 # 5G Core Analytics & Insights Platform

-A Python-based analytics system that parses **5G Core Network Function (NF) logs** (AMF, SMF), computes key performance indicators (KPIs), and stores them for analytics, visualization, and API exposure.
+A Python-based analytics system that parses 5G Core Network Function (NF) logs (AMF, SMF), computes key performance indicators (KPIs), and stores them for analysis, visualization, and API-based access.

-This project simulates the analytics role of **5G NWDAF**, parsing AMF/SMF logs, computing KPIs, and providing insights for network slices.
+This project simulates the analytics role of 5G NWDAF by processing AMF/SMF logs, deriving procedure-level KPIs, and providing insights into network and slice

 ---
 ## 🚀 Key Features